javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 We usually don't use it for `click` and `contextmenu` events, because the former happens only on left-click, and the latter -- only on right-click.

-From the other hand, `mousedown` and `mouseup` handlers may need `event.button`, because these events trigger on any button, so `button` allows to distinguish between "right-mousedown" and "left-mousedown".
+On the other hand, `mousedown` and `mouseup` handlers may need `event.button`, because these events trigger on any button, so `button` allows to distinguish between "right-mousedown" and "left-mousedown".

 The possible values of `event.button` are: